CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 ## Ship It

-### Objectives

-- [ ] Export your Codepen to zip
-- [ ] Upload your folder to Github
-- [ ] Deploy your folder to Netlify

-The last thing we will do today is ship some code, because you we expect you to ship very often at CYF.
+The last thing we will do today is ship some code, because we expect you to ship very often at CYF.

 You don’t have your shop project yet, so let’s ship your personal home page.
-In ITD you built a Personal Home Page to complete the course.
-Now we’ll ship it to become a “real” website!
+In Intro to Digital (ITD) you built a Personal Home Page to complete the course.
+Now we’ll ship it to become a “real” website.
 When developers talk about shipping or deployment they mean turning the version that they’re developing into something that users can access.

 :::info Exercise
 You’ll export your page to a folder on your computer, upload it to Github, and deploy it to Netlify.